rhdhorchestrator/orchestrator-helm-operator/docs/main/README.md

    ```
    Store the namespace value in SONATAFLOW_PLATFORM_NAMESPACE.

-4. **Set Up Network Policy:**
+4. **Set Up a Network Policy:**
    Configure a network policy to allow traffic only between RHDH, Sonataflow services, and the workflows.
-The policy can be derived from the charts/orchestrator/templates/network-policy.yaml file:
+The policy can be derived from [here](https://github.com/parodos-dev/orchestrator-helm-operator/blob/main/helm-charts/orchestrator/templates/network-policies.yaml)

    ```console
    oc create -f <<EOF